electrode-samples/express-react-redux-webpack/README.md

 The above configuration is done in `server/index.js`.

-To read more, go to [electrode-react-ssr-caching](https://github.com/electrode-io/electrode-react-ssr-caching)
+To read more, go to [electrode-react-ssr-caching](https://github.com/electrode-io/electrode-react-ssr-caching).
+The core implementation for caching is [available here](https://github.com/electrode-io/electrode-react-ssr-caching/blob/master/lib/ssr-caching.js).
+You can also do [Profiling of components](https://github.com/electrode-io/electrode-react-ssr-caching#profiling)

 ---
 ## <a name="redux-router-engine"></a>Electrode Redux Router Engine ##